blockaj/Electrocution/README.md

 3. Configure the server in config.json

 		{
+					"name": "Name That Will Appear On Pages", "description": "Description of your site",
           "db": "name of database",
           "port": "port to run server on",
           "adminUsername": "admin username",